-Wind Generators for Yachts
+6. Wind Generators

-For powering the bow thruster and windlass batteries we want two wind generators.
+For powering the bow thruster and windlass batteries, we want two wind generators.

 We have seen these on many cruising yachts which do more than sit in a marina connected to mains electricity.
 These are usually positioned on the rear davits.
 Although I have read they can be noisy we will do further research into specific models for those which are robust yet quiet.
 Other potential problems occur in strong winds and some which produce too much energy for the batteries.

-Electric Windlass for Sailboats
+7. Electric Windlass

 I have watched videos of young men and women retrieving an anchor without an electric windlass or even a manual one.
 I now know, I don't want to do that.
 I want to enjoy sailing and if I have to retrieve 100 meters of 12mm chain from the bottom, this woman wants some help.

 We have also considered having a manual lever which is a backup option if the electric windlass fails.